Cod

 Key Nutritional Highlights

-- Provides complete, highly digestible protein.
+- Provides complete, highly digestible protein with excellent DIAAS coverage [2].

 Food Context